dingxin-tech/presto-alibaba-maxcompute-connector/README.md

 ### Accessing Multiple MaxCompute Projects

-To access multiple MaxCompute projects simultaneously, please create separate configuration files for each project.
+To access multiple MaxCompute projects simultaneously, create separate configuration files for each project.
 For example, if you have two projects, one for "sales" (`sales`) and another for "analysis" (`analytics`), then you can create `sales.properties` and `analytics.properties` configuration files.
 Specify a different `odps.project.name` in each
 file: